gm-core/gdash/README.md

 ### `_length(collection)`

-Returns the length of the given array or ds_list
+Returns the length of the given array or ds_list.
+If the collection is `undefined`, returns 0.

 ```
 @param {Array|DS_List} The collection to determine the length of